PriyotamSapkota/cs50p-notes/Week-1-Conditionals.md

 if x != y:           # cleaner version of above
     print("x is not equal to y")
 ```
+- `or` — true if at least one condition is true
+- `and` — true only if both conditions are true

 ## Grade Example (clean version)
 ```python